thouston26/RaffleFinalProject/README.md

 # RaffleFinalProject
-Final project that chooses a winner
+This program is used to raffle through a list of customer info and deteremine a winner at random